luporl/smsepadpi/README.md

 ## Installation

-Installation is very easy.
-To build the DTB overlay and the test program, just type:
+First, you need to build the DTB overlay and (optionally) the test program:
 ```
 make
 ```